Harryr66/Gouache/UPLOAD_REBUILD_PLAN.md

 # Upload Components Rebuild Plan

-## Current Status: BARE BONES - Minimal Implementation

-### Stage 1 Components (Current - Minimal)
-- `upload-form-stage1.tsx` - Absolute bare minimum artwork upload
-- `product-upload-stage1.tsx` - Absolute bare minimum product upload
+## ⚠️ CURRENT STATUS: REMOVED - REBUILDING FROM SCRATCH

+**Artwork and Product upload portals have been COMPLETELY REMOVED from the upload page.**
+**All functionality is documented below for complete rebuild from scratch.**

+### Why Removed?
+- React error #300 persisted even with bare bones implementation
+- Issue appears to be fundamental - likely in upload page component or providers
+- Clean slate needed to identify root cause

+### Next Steps:
+1. Create new artwork upload component from scratch
+2. Create new product upload component from scratch
+3. Build incrementally, testing each stage
+4. Reference functionality documentation below

 ---